Fredons/weather-focast/README.md

 # Weather App with Proper Error Handling

-This project is a Weather Forecast application developed using Python, Streamlit, Plotly Express, and geopy library.
-The application allows users to obtain weather forecasts for specified locations over the next few days, with options to view temperature or sky conditions.
+This project is a Weather Forecast application developed using Python and Streamlit, with proper error handling.
+It allows users to obtain weather forecasts for specified locations over the next few days, with options to view temperature or sky conditions.

 ## Features